-If your puppy is scooting across the carpet, ground or grass--sit down and pull himself forward while dragging his bottom--you need to learn how to express anal glands.
+If your puppy is scooting across the carpet, ground or grass—sit down and pull itself forward while dragging its bottom—you need to learn how to express anal glands.
 Puppy scooting generally means the pooch's bottom is irritated and that can be caused by tapeworms, diarrhea or even fleas, but most often can be blamed on irritated anal glands.

 Anal Gland Functions

 Normal anal glands secrete a liquid or a creamy brownish/yellow substance that’s expressed whenever the puppy has a bowel movement.
-Glands may also be expressed when the pup is suddenly frightened or stressed and he contracts his anal sphincter—that’s the circular muscle that controls his rectum.
+Glands may also be expressed when the pup is suddenly frightened or stressed and it contracts its anal sphincter—that’s the circular muscle that controls its rectum.
 You’ll notice a strong odor if this happens.

 When the glands are infected or become abscessed they'll need veterinary attention.
 Infected anal glands usually heal without complications, but pups that suffer recurrences of impaction or infection will need the anal glands emptied at least once a week.

 The treatment requires manual expression of the anal glands.
 Many puppies object to owners messing with them down there, especially when they are very tender from anal gland distress.
 It’s best to have your veterinarian perform this service for your pet when anal glands are infected so you don’t accidentally force the matter deeper into the tissue.
 If you are a hardy soul willing to give it a try for the well-being of your pet, ask for a demonstration before trying this yourself.
 For those who are NOT faint of heart—or nose—here's how it's done.

 - Anal gland secretions stink, and the best place to perform anal gland maintenance is during your puppy’s bath.
 That way you can wash away any stray stuff that spills onto the fur.

 - Wear rubber gloves to protect your hands and reduce the “yuck” factor.